 S stands for “Supplementation.”
 Notice how this pillar of health is the last one.
 Supplementation should never be used as a stand-alone therapy, but rather to “supplement” a health-building protocol.

 If you would like to help people get well and stay well, please consider the FDN course.
 Learn how to help people on a deeper level to get real results, while augmenting your skillset.

 It’s an incredible model that will set you apart from other health professionals.
 The best part is you can work virtually from anywhere in the world on your own time schedule.
-Click here to learn more if this training model aligns with your goals.
+If this training model aligns with your goals:

 Have you heard of FDN?
 Let me know in the comments:)